This beauty has saved my ass more times than I can count. |

 There are two camps: detachable blade versus non-detachable.
 Each has its pros and cons, of course.
 I opt for the detachable blade for cleanliness reasons, because whether you can detach the blade or not, food will get between the handle and blade.
 You might as well be able to remove the blade and clean thoroughly.
 But the downside is that you want to make sure that it doesn't come off in your dough all the time, so try to find one that's both detachable and attaches back on really firmly, if you're going to go that route.

-I got my current spatula years ago from my mother, and I have no idea where she got it, but I've also recently gotten the Wilton set, which is pretty affordable and works super well, if you're on the market for a spatula.
+I got my current spatula years ago from my mother, and I have no idea where she got it, but I've also recently gotten the Wilton set

 The wooden spoon